 I use GAIA GPS, an online and Android/iOS trail GPS service, to plan routes and upload them to my watch.
 In turn, I have turn-by-turn directions on my watch and can pull out my phone for a backup if I happen to get extraordinary lost, as the paid versions have offline map capability and don’t require Internet access to function.
 This is amazing for trail running, because I don’t have to focus on navigation and can instead focus on the trail in front of me.
 Kelly recently incurred a bad sprain on a run, and I used GAIA to find the quickest route back to a service road, and after helping her to that location, used it to find the quickest route back to my truck and back to the site.
 These trails aren’t present on Google maps.

 Some purists might disagree, but music can be a powerful tool to use on a run or ride.
-Kelly uses SONY WS-623 headphones and I use a pair of Sony WS-625s I ordered from Japan on Ebay (same as the WS-623, but with 4x (16GB) the storage, a (useless) remote you can wear on your finger, and for some reason not sold in the USA).
+Kelly uses SONY WS-623 headphones and I use either a pair of Sony WS-625s I ordered from Japan on Ebay (same as the WS-623, but with 4x (16GB) the storage), or AfterShokz Aeropex bone conduction headphones.

 We started out using basic bluetooth headphones, but quickly realized that battery life and Internet access (if relying on streaming services without “offline mode”) are major issues.
 Since the Sony WS-62X headphones have built-in storage and music playback, we can load music directly onto them and avoid battery drain on the phone, and on the headphones from the BT protocol.
 When natively playing 128Kbps MP3s, we get a full day of music out of them.
 If we switch to streaming music via bluetooth from our phones, that drops to just a few hours.